-Membership of this committee is made up of a number of chief officers and senior officers, including from the Finance and Treasury departments.
+Membership of this Committee is made up of a number of Chief Officers and senior officers, including from the Finance and Treasury departments.
 The Chief Executive Officer chairs ALCO whose main objective is to manage risks within approved limits at the same time as maximising the Bank's returns by efficient and judicious management of the Bank's assets and liabilities.
+Risk Management officials are also invited to attend meetings.
 A Secretary is appointed by the Committee.